 The HOURCAR program currently serves Macalester College and the Mac-Groveland community with two Toyota Priuses, gas-electric hybrids that regularly garners over 47 miles to the gallon and produces relatively few emissions.
 The Priuses are located in the parking lot on Grand Avenue across from Patagonia and near the George Draper Dayton Hall.Members also have access to all automobiles in the 16-car fleet.
 Using the car is simple: drivers reserve a time online, use the HOURCAR, and then return it to the reserved parking space.
 Drivers pay for time and mileage, but operational costs such as the cost of gas, insurance ($1 million with a $500 deductible), and parking are all included.

-If you need assistance or have questions, please contact the ITS Help Desk, located in Neill 314, phone (651) 696-6525 or email firstname.lastname@example.org.
+Information Technology Services (ITS) is the best source for all of your computing questions.
+If you need assistance or have questions, please contact the ITS Help Desk, Neill Hall, Room 314, phone (651) 696-6525 or email firstname.lastname@example.org.

-We are located in the lower level of the Campus Center, next to Mailing Services.
+We are located in the lower level of the Campus Center

 Document Services offers full service document production.
 We do Color and Black & White copying.
 Finishing Services include collating, stapling, folding, cutting, binding, faxing, scanning and laminating.